akpatiudo/infrastructure/README.md

 The provider block is used to configure a specific provider, in this case, "azurerm." features Block:

 The features block is nested within the azurerm provider block.
 It is currently empty (contains no configuration).
 This block is used to enable optional features for the provider.
-In this example, no specific features are enabled. however, in the code file main.tf you will find the the resources used for the optional feature
+In this example, no specific features are enabled, however, in the code file main.tf you will find the resources used for the optional feature

 This Terraform configuration is setting up the Microsoft Azure provider, specifying the source and version of the provider, and configuring it with default settings.
 The configuration is ready to be expanded with additional resources and settings related to Microsoft Azure infrastructure.

 In this Project, the  main.tf file is a block of code that will create a resource group, storage account and a storage container in azure. you have to log into your azure account with  this code az login then follow with the below terraform commands

-1)  terraform init - This is used to initialize the working directory that contains the Terraform configuration files
+1)  terraform init - This is use to initialize the working directory that contains the Terraform configuration files

 2)  terraform plan - Here Terraform will create an execution plan.
 Here you can see what changes Terraform is going to make to your infrastructure based on the configuration file